Saint FM

 Saint FM 94.7 was a radio station serving the South Atlantic island of Saint Helena.
 The station's studios and administration offices were located at Association Hall, Main Street, Jamestown.
 It was the only independent radio station broadcasting on Saint Helena, and was also the island's only FM station.

 The station also broadcast via the Internet and was relayed by stations in Ascension Island and the Falkland Islands.
-The organisation also produces a weekly newspaper, the St Helena Independent which continues despite the closure of SaintFM.
+The organisation also produces a weekly newspaper, the St Helena Independent, which continues despite the closure of SaintFM.

 The managing director of the station was Mikael Olsson.

-The radio channels vacated by Saint FM have been taken over by Saint FM Community Radio.
-Also Saint Fm 94.7 closed down on 31 April 2018 at midnight.
+The radio frequencies vacated by Saint FM have been taken over by Saint FM Community Radio.
+Saint FM 94.7 closed down on 31 April 2018 at midnight.

 History

 Saint FM was started by Johnny Drummond, whose bequest provided the initial funding for the station.
 Talks about the new station began in August 2003 between Drummond and the current station manager of Saint FM, Mike Olsson.
 Negotiations started soon afterwards and the broadcasting licence was issued on 22 July 2004.

 The station commenced test transmissions on the Internet on 28 September 2004, and on FM via a temporary aerial on 27 September 2004.

 After three months of test transmissions Saint FM officially opened with scheduled broadcasts on 3 January 2005.

 In June 2006 broadcasts commenced in Ascension Island on 91.4 MHz, locally re-broadcast by VT Merlin Communications.

 On 1 September 2006 Saint FM began broadcasting to Stanley on the Falkland Islands on 95.5 MHz.
 The re-broadcast service was provided by KTV Ltd on the Falkland Islands under the title 'KTV Radio Nova Saint FM', and was extended to cover residents in the vicinity of RAF Mount Pleasant.

 The station closed on 21 December 2012.